paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 (2) The Secretary of State shall issue regulations to provide for the application of paragraph (1) of this subsection and of [section 4063 of this title](./chapter-052-foreign-service.md#section-4063) in any case in which an annuitant has a former spouse who was married to the participant at any time during a period of recall service and who qualifies for an annuity under this part.

 **(j) Recomputation upon dissolution of marriage; election after remarriage** An annuity which is reduced under this section or any similar prior provision of law to provide a survivor benefit for a spouse shall, if the marriage of the participant to such spouse is dissolved, be recomputed and paid for each full month during which an annuitant is not married (or is remarried if there is no election in effect under the following sentence) as if the annuity had not been so reduced, subject to any reduction required to provide a survivor benefit under section 4054(b) or (c) of this title.
 Upon remarriage the retired participant may irrevocably elect, by means of a signed writing received by the Secretary within one year after such remarriage, to receive during such marriage a reduction in annuity for the purpose of allowing an annuity for the new spouse of the annuitant in the event such spouse survives the annuitant.
 Such reduction shall be equal to the reduction in effect immediately before the dissolution of the previous marriage (unless such reduction is adjusted under [section 4054(b)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section4054/b/5&num=0&edition=prelim)), and shall be effective the first day of the first month beginning one year after the date of remarriage.
-A survivor annuity elected under this subsection shall be treated in all respects as a survivor annuity under subsection (b) of this section.
+A survivor annuity elected under this subsection shall be treated in all respects as a survivor annuity under subsection (b).

 **(k) Informing of rights by Secretary** The Secretary of State shall, on an annual basis—

-(1) inform each participant of his or her right of election under subsections (g) and (j) of this section; and
+(1) inform each participant of his or her right of election under subsections (g) and (j); and

 (2) to the maximum extent practicable, inform spouses or former spouses of participants or former participants of their rights under this section and [section 4054 of this title](./chapter-052-foreign-service.md#section-4054).